sudeeprp/rapa-home/krishna-gita-ambition.md

 # Ambition

-Delight in your life is our ambition.
+Delight in your life is the ambition here.
 Not time-bound or outcome-oriented.
 Just a continuum of Krishna's delight.

 Krishna Himself shows how to make it special-